 Unlike with personal credit reports, there isn’t a legal requirement for the bureaus to give you free access to your business credit reports.
-All three of the major business credit bureaus — Dun & Bradstreet, Equifax and Experian — will give you a full copy of your business credit report for a fee, and you can get free access to your Experian and Dun & Bradstreet reports through Nav, a company that helps business owners build and manage their credit.
+All three of the major business credit bureaus — Dun & Bradstreet, Equifax and Experian — will give you a full copy of your business credit report for a fee.
+Some free services may also give you access or summaries of your business credit reports and scores.

 To establish business credit, you may first need to take the following steps:

 - Incorporate your business or form an LLC (limited liability company).
 This ensures your personal and business identities will be separate.

 - Get a federal employer identification number.
 This is a free service offered by the IRS.
 An EIN acts a bit like a Social Security number for a business entity.

 - Open a business bank account.
 Make sure you use the business’s legal name.